 Awareness of obstructive sleep apnea (OSA) has blossomed in recent years, and many people have been diagnosed and treated as a result.
 However, for many people this very common condition remains a silent threat to their overall short- and long-term health.
 Many people know a little bit about sleep apnea, but don’t know enough about the warning signs to consider it a risk to their own health.
-For example, did you know that not all sleep apnea sufferers are loud snorers?
+For example, did you know that not all sleep apnea sufferers are snorers?
 If you’ve ever thought.
-“I don’t need to worry about sleep apnea because no one complains about my snoring,” this post will shed some light on the lesser-known symptoms and signs of the condition.
+“I don’t need to worry about sleep apnea because I don’t snore,” this post will shed some light on the lesser-known symptoms and signs of the condition.

 Why Sleep Apnea Warrants Your Attentions

 Sleep apnea may be more common in older males, but the truth is that anyone can get it, even children.
 It’s a serious threat to your overall health because it deprives your body of two vital resources: oxygen and sleep.
 Your brain and body need ample oxygen and REM sleep, and sleep apnea deprives you of both these things.

 Chronically reduced oxygen intake during the night can negatively affect every organ system in your body.
 This can lead to poor function of the cardiovascular system and lead to heart disease, stroke, hypertension, diabetes, and other serious medical conditions.

 Science doesn’t fully understand how REM-stage deep sleep restores and regenerates our body, but we know that depriving your body of it has disastrous cognitive and immune system implications.
 When you stop breathing in your sleep, your brain sends a panic signal that forces you to wake.
 You may not be aware this has happened, but your sleep has been interrupted, often at the times you most need sustained sleep.